International EIT KIC RAW

 Project value: 1 345 530 EUR

 RaVeN (Raw Materials Value Chain) is a new, four-semester, EIT RawMaterials-funded master’s degree programme.
 The study is oriented towards designing products and services for a circular economy.
 The curriculum envisages supplying participants with expertise in sustainable extraction, processing of raw materials and its use in final products.
 The learning objectives are faced towards a holistic approach to resources and closing the gap between production and usage of raw materials.
 The indicated objectives will be ensured through an active learning path that fosters student engagement and the search for unconventional solutions that move towards circularity and sustainability.
 An innovative element of the programme is the maintenance of close contacts with industry representatives, providing non-academic insight into the formation of graduates and their entrepreneurial skills.
+Meeting the challenges of learning focused on transforming these skills into robust solutions to pressing societal challenges.
+In November 2022 the RaVeN program was awarded the EIT Label.
+The EIT Label is a quality mark that is awarded to the best masters and doctoral programmes that stand out in shaping a new generation of students.

 A characteristic aspect of the RaVeN project is the implementation of international mobility, therefore each teaching semester will be carried out in a different academic centre.
 The first semester will be realised at the AGH University of Science and Technology, classes in the second semester will be held at TUKE University in Košice, the third semester will be conducted in Freiberg by TUBAF.
 The diploma semester, including the thesis, will be finalised at AGH University of Science and Technology in Cracow.
-The programme will also include lectures and study tours within the framework of the summer school (Universidad Politecnica de Madrid, Spain), as well as a winter industrial trainings carried out by the project’s industrial partner (Łukasiewicz Research Network -Institute of Non-Ferrous Metals).
+The programme will also include lectures and study tours within the framework of the summer school (Universidad Politecnica de Madrid, Spain), as well as a winter industrial trainings carried out by the Łukasiewicz Research Network -Institute of Non-Ferrous Metals.

 The project consortium is composed of four university partners: